Concerned about the presence of sediments or metal shavings in the domestic water supply? Or is the supply system prone to chemical contamination?

 4. Ion Exchange

 This term refers to softening hard water by exchanging calcium and magnesium ions with hydrogen, sodium, or similar ions.
-Note that the exchange of ions physically removes hard minerals, making water ideal for being kept at high temperatures, such as in large-scale coffee machines.
+The exchange of ions physically removes hard minerals, making water ideal for keeping at high temperatures, such as in large-scale coffee machines.

 5. Sequestration